What is Respect?

 4. Compliance with social rules: Every person belongs to at least one social community (e.g. a state).
 You respect not only the person, but also the legitimate rules of his community.

-What is the definition of "respect for people"?
+What is the definition of "respect for persons" without evaluation?

 The definition of a term names the class to which the term belongs and the essential characteristics that distinguish that term from the other terms in the class (read on Learn-Study-Work "How to define words").